joshmoody24/joshmoody.org/src/content/blog/weird-indie-video-game-ideas.md

 ![AI-generated visual novel concept art, 5 teenagers facing against alien army](/game-idea-images/ghost-cipher.jpeg)

-This is an idea I've actually put some time into, although I eventually abandoned the project to pursue other interested.
-I'm envisioning an AI-generated narrative game where the text and images are generated on the fly, so every player has a different experience.
+This is an idea I've actually put some time into, although I eventually abandoned the project to pursue other interests.
+Picture an AI-generated narrative game where the text and images are generated on the fly, so every player has a different experience.
 You could allow the player to customize their appearance in natural language, for example.

-Lots of potential here, although you couldn't sell it on Steam, since, at the time of writing, [the platform bans AI-generated assets](https://techcrunch.com/2023/07/03/valve-responds-to-claims-it-has-banned-ai-generated-games-from-steam/).
+Although you couldn't sell it on Steam, since, at the time of writing, [the platform bans AI-generated assets](https://techcrunch.com/2023/07/03/valve-responds-to-claims-it-has-banned-ai-generated-games-from-steam/).

 ### 5. Robot Death Battles